-- Development and maintenance FY2024-2026 TIP - Incorporation of performance-based planning in project selection. - Correct utilization of GPAs, in alignment with the guidance document (should the MPO utilize GPAs) - Ensure that the public notification for TIP amendments aligns with the MPO's Public Participation Plan - ♦ Development of the FY2026-2029 TIP - ♦ Continued involvement and feedback in JobNet application enhancements; - ♦ Continue to ensure transit projects are accurately shown in the TIP and fiscally constrained, through coordination with local transit agencies and MDOT Office of Passenger Transportation; - ♦ Clear identification in the UPWP of the utilization of a minimum of 2.5% of PL funds on specified planning activities to increase safe and accessible options for multiple travel modes for people of all ages and abilities. - As needed, continue to review, evaluate, and update public participation plan (PPP) including consideration of virtual options for public participation. - ♦ Ensure compliance with Transportation Performance Measures (TPM) requirements, including working with MDOT on data needed to identify how the MPO is working to meet the adopted targets within the MPO planning area.
+- Development of the FY 2029-2032 TIP and maintenance of the FY2026-2029 TIP - Incorporation of performance-based planning in project selection. - Correct utilization of GPAs, in alignment with the guidance document (should the MPO utilize GPAs) - Ensure that the public notification for TIP amendments aligns with the MPO's Public Participation Plan - ♦ Development of the FY2029-2032 TIP - ♦ Continued involvement and feedback in JobNet application enhancements; - Continue to ensure transit projects are accurately shown in the TIP and fiscally constrained, through coordination with local transit agencies and MDOT Office of Passenger Transportation; - ♦ Clear identification in the UPWP of the utilization of a minimum of 2.5% of PL funds on specified planning activities to increase safe and accessible options for multiple travel modes for people of all ages and abilities. - ♦ As needed, continue to review, evaluate, and update public participation plan (PPP) including consideration of virtual options for public participation. - ♦ Ensure compliance with Transportation Performance Measures (TPM) requirements, including working with MDOT on data needed to identify how the MPO is working to meet the adopted targets within the MPO planning area.